Mosibi/blog.mosibi.nl/_posts/2021-01-10-cilium-elasticsearch.md

 tags: kubernetes, cilium, elasticsearch, eBPF
 ---

-In this blog post I will show you how easy it is to limit access to your Elasticsearch cluster in Kubernetes when you are using Cilium.
+In this blog post, I will show you how easy it is to limit access to your Elasticsearch cluster in Kubernetes when you are using Cilium.
 As a side note: of course I know that Elastic has its own ways of limiting access, which are not all without a license (fee), so this post is not to be read as "this is how you limit access to Elasticsearch", but as "Hey this is fun, you can use Cilium" to secure your Elasticsearch cluster.

 ## What is Cilium
 > [Cilium](https://cilium.io) is open source software for transparently securing the network connectivity between application services deployed using Linux container management platforms like Docker and Kubernetes.